phenopolis/pheno4j/README.md

 mvn clean compile -P build-graph,run-neo4j
 ```
 This should load the test data and start the server on port 7474.
-Once the server is running, it can be queried either by going to the web interface on http://localhost:7474/ or using `curl`
+Once the server is running, it can be queried either by going to the web interface on http://localhost:7474/ or using [curl](https://curl.haxx.se/)
-to do http requests from the command line (see below).
+to do http requests from the command line (see next section).

 ### Run Example Queries with curl
 The curl http queries return data in JSON format and so the response can be parsed using [jq](https://stedolan.github.io/jq/)